Home ยป Blog ยป DIY Home Projects ยป How to Make DIY Wood Shelves

 I also spend some time deciding which side of the board I want to face out.
 I love the markings on this oak and wanted to highlight it!

-DIY wood shelves in the kitchen
+DIY wood shelves in a black and white kitchen

 I enjoy styling shelves and am sharing my tips on How to Decorate Shelves in 6 Easy Steps with all of my styling strategies that work on all kinds of shelving!